cvetomir-todorov/CecoChat/docs/02-design-01-approach.md

 Cons
 * Higher latency because of the indirect communication, especially if we persist the message in the PUB/SUB backplane.
 * There needs to be balanced distribution of messaging traffic between all messaging servers.
-We cannot afford **every** messaging server to subscribe to **all** messages.
+We cannot afford **every** messaging server to process **all** messages.
 Each messaging server would need to receive only a part of the messages which would be dedicated only to specific users.
 Which would mean those specific users need to connect to a specific messaging server.
 As a result client load-balancing during initial connect becomes a challenge.
 * Each messaging server needs to listen to a specific part of the messages.
 The addition of new messaging servers would add complexity to the deployment infrastructure.
 A centralized configuration could be used to push changes to working messaging servers.
 * Each messaging server is the only one responsible for specific clients.
 The deployment infrastructure can keep idle messaging servers ready to replace ones declared dead.
 * As a result the messaging servers become stateful and unique, but at least still easily replaced.